 Supplies universal group membership information in a multiple-domain environment.

 A domain controller can always discover domain local group and global group memberships for any user in its domain, and the membership of these groups is not replicated to the global catalog.
 In a single-domain forest, a domain controller can also always discover universal group memberships.
 However, universal groups can have members in different domains.
 For this reason, the member attribute of universal groups, which contains the list of members in the group, is replicated to the global catalog.
 When a user in a multiple-domain forest logs on to a domain where universal groups are allowed, the domain controller must contact a global catalog server to retrieve any universal group memberships that the user might have in other domains.

 If a global catalog server is not available when a user logs on to a domain where universal groups are available, the user's client computer can use cached credentials to log on if the user has logged on to the domain previously.
 If the user has not logged on to the domain previously, the user can log on only to the local computer.

 The Administrator in the domain (the Builtin Administrator account) can always log on to the domain, even when a global catalog server is not available.

 Universal group membership caching

-On domain controllers running Windows Server 2003 or Windows Server 2008 in a site that has no global catalog server, you can use universal group membership caching to reduce the need to contact a global catalog server in a different site.
+On domain controllers running Windows Server 2003 or later in a site that has no global catalog server, you can use universal group membership caching to reduce the need to contact a global catalog server in a different site.
 When this feature is enabled, the first time that a user logs on to a domain where universal groups are available, the user's universal group membership information is cached on the domain controller.
 Thereafter, the domain controller uses cached memberships to process the logon, rather than having to contact a global catalog server.